stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 Quick Plots
 ===========

-:py:class:`PlotFile` is intended to help you make plots that look reasonably good with as little hassle as possible.
+:py:class:`PlotMixin` is intended to help you make plots that look reasonably good with as little hassle as possible.
 In common with many graph plotting programmes, it has a concept of declaring columns of data to be used for 'x', 'y' axes and for containing error bars.
 This is done with the :py:attr:`DataFile.setas` attribute (see :ref:`setas` for full details).
 Once this is done, the plotting methods will use these to try to make a sensible plot.::